maninc/trinitylake/docs/format/definitions/table/overview.md

 # Overview

-A table is a collection of related data organized in tabular format; consisting of columns and rows.
+A table is a [tabular object](../overview.md#traits) that represents a collection of related data.

 ## Object Definition Schema